 Books are great, but video lessons and interactions with others on the journey, in addition to being led by coach, is where the rubber meets the road.

-Overcomers Academy features 25 courses with over 175 video lessons.
+Overcomers Academy features 25 courses with 200 video lessons.
 It is the largest vault of Christian weight loss resources I know of and we are adding to it all the time.
 We don’t just leave you to flounder around in the vault, we also provide a private Facebook Group where each week we walk through a specific lesson from the current course we are exploring together.
+To learn more or to join, go here.